kin-labs/kin-developer-docs-old/docs/developers/typescript.md

 ---
 # TypeScript

-## Register Your App
-If you want to earn Kin via the KRE, make sure you sign-up to the [Kin Developer Portal](https://portal.kin.org/) and register your app.
-The App Index you get will allow you to earn Kin once you've successfully applied for access to the KRE.

 ## Get Started or Add to an Existing Project

+Getting started with Kin is incredibly straightforward.
+Just follow the steps below to start transacting with Kin in your App.

+We recommend starting with Devnet before moving on to Mainnet.
+Remember, if you want to earn Kin via the KRE, you'll have to register your App on our Dev Portal and apply for access.

+But, this doesn't stop you from building and running your app in the meantime.

 #### Installation
 ```